jupyterhub/the-littlest-jupyterhub/docs/contributing/docs.rst

 Writing style
 =============

+Typically, documentation is written second person, referring to the reader as “you”.
 When using pronouns in reference to a hypothetical person, such as "a user with a running notebook", gender neutral pronouns (they/their/them) should be used.
 Instead of: